openfido/openfido/docs/Getting Started/Single Machine Install.md

 Then, copy the React application key to openfido-client/src/config/index.js to the API_TOKEN_DEVELOPMENT variable.

-Create an super admin user:
+Create a super admin user:
 ```
     docker-compose run --rm auth-service flask shell
     >>> from app import models, services